Title IX Services

 Most Title IX civil cases involve more than one statute.
 The combinations differ by institution type (public versus private), age group (K-12 versus higher education), and posture (complainant, respondent, parent, employee).
 The most common claim categories:

 When Title IX-protected conduct intersects with race-based discrimination, Title VI of the Civil Rights Act of 1964 frequently runs alongside Title IX.
 The legal frameworks are parallel, and both reach federally funded institutions.
 Cases involving harassment of Black or Latino students often raise both statutes simultaneously, particularly where the institution's response was inadequate across both axes.
+The Cummings limit on emotional distress damages applies to Title VI as well.

 Title IX findings and the public communications around them sometimes give rise to defamation claims, particularly when the institution publishes findings beyond what is required for compliance.
 Other tort claims (intentional infliction, false light, breach of confidentiality) can attach in narrow circumstances.
 These tail-claims are evaluated case by case and vary substantially under the laws of each state.